 How can I earn an honors distinction on my degree?

 - Completion of at least 9 credits at the upper level.
-These may be fulfilled by taking courses in the major offered for Honors credit, taking “contract” courses in the major (regular courses for “H” credit by contract with the professor).
-Required courses include Proposal and Thesis.
+These may be fulfilled by taking honors courses, honors sections of regular courses, or honors credit by contract in regular courses (arranged by the student and professor).

-The senior honors thesis is an independent research paper done by a student usually during senior year.
+The honors thesis is an independent research paper usually completed junior or senior year.
 It differs from a conventional paper in its preparation, scope, and presentation.
 The thesis gives a student an opportunity to develop analytical, critical thinking, and problem-solving skills, as well as a chance to evaluate different source materials.
 The honors thesis can be written in the student’s field of study or another field.
-Upon completion, the student must defend the written thesis before a faculty committee.
+Upon completion, the student must defend the written thesis at the Honors School Research Conference.

-In certain disciplines (such as art, chemistry, or biology), a student can do an honors project instead of an honors thesis.
+In certain disciplines (such as art, chemistry, or biology), a student can do an honors capstone project instead of an honors thesis.
 Further questions?
-Send an e-mail to Dr. Nancy J. Mezey, Dean of the Honors School.
+Send an e-mail to Jennifer Ross, Acting Dean of the Honors School.